-If a student misses the final exam (i.e., fails to take it before the deadline) with a college-sanctioned excused absence approved by the professor, that student will receive a grade of "incomplete."
+If a student misses the final exam with a college-sanctioned excused absence approved by the professor, that student will receive a grade of "incomplete."
 If a student misses the final with an unexcused absence, that student will automatically fail the course.
 Note: early vacation, including pre-purchased airline tickets, other exams or work-related conflicts do not constitute valid excuses.